paradedb/paradedb/SECURITY.md

 ## Reporting a Vulnerability

 Please do NOT raise a GitHub Issue to report a security vulnerability.
-Please report (suspected) security vulnerabilities to **[security@paradedb.com](mailto:security@paradedb.com)**, preferably with a proof of concept..
+Please report (suspected) security vulnerabilities to **[security@paradedb.com](mailto:security@paradedb.com)**, preferably with a proof of concept.
 You will receive a response from us within 24 hours.
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity but historically within a few days.

-Non-vulnerability related security issues such as new great new ideas for security features are welcome on GitHub Issues.
+Non-vulnerability related security issues such as new ideas for security features are welcome on GitHub Issues.